2016 San Diego Chargers season: Week 16: at Cleveland Browns

 The loss dropped the Chargers to 5–10, and they became the only team to lose to the Cleveland Browns in 2016.

 Week 17: vs. Kansas City Chiefs

 With their sixth straight loss to the Chiefs, the Chargers finished the season 5–11.
-This would be the final game played as the San Diego Chargers before relocating to Los Angeles following the season.
+This was to be the final game played as the San Diego Chargers before relocating to Los Angeles in January 2017.